-It's true that the journey from Chicago to LA can be completed in 4 days if you’re prepared to spend all day on the Interstates, but this is NOT driving Route 66.
+While it's true that the journey from Chicago to LA can be completed in 4 days if you’re prepared to spend all day on the Interstates, this is NOT the same as driving Route 66.
 If someone tells you they drove the I40 and thoroughly enjoyed their "Route 66" trip then they've missing the point - Route 66 isn't a case of getting from Chicago to Los Angeles by any means possible.
 Route 66 is an historical route that follows a complex road network through the many small towns and minor roads that were bypassed by the introduction of the Interstate system.

 If you wish to follow each variant of each alignment then you are certainly not going to be doing this trip in two weeks as this is a very particular way of approaching the Route.
-Most people don't approach their road trip in this way and follow the generally accepted Route and it's occasional variants as outlined in the EZ6 Guide.
+One for the purists maybe but certainly not a common approach.
+Most people don't plan their road trip in this way and instead follow a more generally accepted route and it's occasional variants as outlined in the EZ6 Guide.
 This alignment is achievable in a minimum of two weeks whilst still having a great trip.

-Also, If you are able to look ahead a little you may find that there are times when all you are doing is criss-crossing the I40 on the frontage road and you might benefit from hopping on the Interstate if time is tight.
+Occasionally, if you are able to look ahead a little, you may find that there are times when all you are doing is criss-crossing the I40 on the frontage road.
+It's times like these that you might benefit from hopping on the I40 to save time.
 This may feel like you’re cheating but there are times when you’re on the interstate that you’ll be less than 50 feet from Route 66!
-By following the EZ66 Guide these occasions are made obvious.
+By following the EZ66 Guide these occasions are made obvious and the choice is yours.
 Remember – driving Route 66 shouldn’t be stressful and it’s okay to tailor the journey to your own requirements.
 There's no shame in making time occasionally!

 Ultimately, the length of your trip comes down to your own personal circumstances.
 I'd recommend no less than a fortnight to cover the full length - three or four would be preferable - whilst at the same time pointing out that if you only have two weeks you're still going to have a great road trip!